 Food

 Food isn’t the cheapest but you can eat cheap in Costa Rica.
 To eat cheap, your best options are sodas (traditional Costa Rican restaurants) or bakeries.
-A typical lunch of rice, beans, salad and meat on average is $6 USD at a soda in a non-touristic destination.
+A typical lunch of rice, beans, salad and meat on average is $7-8 USD at a soda in touristic places.

 Groceries

-Thankfully, fresh vegetables and fruit are everywhere.
+Fresh vegetables and fruit are everywhere.
 Many towns have a feria (farmers market) every weekend where you can get local produce and specialty items.
 Not only do you help local farmers, but it’s usually a bit cheaper.
+Also in Costa Rica, there is definitely no lack of supermarkets where you can find everything you need.

 Entertainment